 Alternatively, the Windows 10 2004 language ISO can be downloaded from the following website https://my.visualstudio.com or from https://www.microsoft.com/vlsc, which is Volume Licensing Service Center as well.

-Once the iso is downloaded, mount it. ( Right-click at the iso file > click Mount ) and extract the needed package (FoD) you wish to add to your install.wim file (windows image).
+Next step in resolving DISM failed error 0x800f081f is mounting the iso.
+Once you’ve downloaded the iso, mount it. ( Right-click at the iso file > click Mount ) and extract the needed package (FoD) you wish to add to your install.wim file (windows image).
 See this article on how to add packages to the Windows image (install.wim) file.

 Now, when you try to add the package again with the right PackageFamilyName (UWP), you should get the following message below that the installation was successful.